marschall-lab/gaftools/docs/guide.rst

 -----
 The :code:`order_gfa` subcommand takes an rGFA as an obligatory input to order.
 Optionally, the user can specify 1 or more chromosome to be sorted, which are given after :code:`--chromosome_order`, and the chromosome name(s) should match the SN tags in the rGFA.
+With the :code:`--by-chrom` flag, all the chromosomal graphs are output separately.
 Users can also specify an output directory.

 The outputs of :code:`order_gfa` are separate rGFA graphs for each chromosome and a graph for all chromosomes both ordered by S lines first then L lines, and the S lines are ordered by